 Services for Infants & Toddlers

 Services are provided to infants and toddlers, birth through two years old who may be delayed in development or have disabilities.
 This program is a family centered approach to assist families with an eligible infant or toddler obtain services for themselves and their child.
 Services vary with the needs of the child and their family.
-Types of services that may be provided include: service coordination, audiology, physical therapy, occupational therapy, speech language pathology, family training, counseling, home visits, assistive technology services, special instruction, social work, transportation and nursing.
+Types of services that may be provided include: service coordination, audiology, physical therapy, occupational therapy, speech language pathology, family training, counseling, home visits, assistive technology services and special instruction.

 Children birth through age two are deemed eligible for early intervention services as determined by a multidisciplinary team and documented by a qualified examiner because: